-The overall financial condition of the District remains strong with an increase in net position of \$1,283,235 in 2017.
-The increase is due to an increase of \$735,402 in Total Assets and Deferred Outflows, net of a decrease in Total Liabilities and Deferred Inflows of \$547,833.
-The increase in Total Assets is due an excess of cash operating revenues over cash operating expenses.
+The overall financial condition of the District remains strong with an increase in net position of \$938,722 in 2018.
+The increase is due to an increase of \$1,330,947 in Total Assets and Deferred Outflows, net of a decrease in Total Liabilities and Deferred Inflows of \$392,225.
+The increase in Total Assets is due to an excess of cash operating revenues over cash operating expenses.
 This excess was used to fund the capital costs related to purchasing or constructing District assets and for reducing debt principal.
-Deferred Outflows of Resources of \$113,304, which was established in 2016 under the reporting requirements of GASB 68 decrease by \$77,147 (see Note 6).
-Total Liabilities decreased by \$721,986 primarily driven by a reduction in indebtedness of \$756,697 with the payment of current year maturities (see Note 5).
-Deferred Inflows increased by \$136,209 as a result of the new reporting requirements of GASB 68 (see NOTE 6).
+Deferred Outflows of Resources of \$103,182 which was established in 2015, decreased by \$10,122 (see Note 6 for more information on GASB 68 and Note 11 for GASB 75).
+Total Liabilities decreased by \$440,108 primarily driven by a reduction in indebtedness with the payment of current year maturities, offset by the addition of the OPEB liability of \$624,998 (see Note 5 and Note 11 for more information on the District's OPEB liability under GASB 75).
+Deferred Inflows increased by \$90,487 as a result of the reporting requirements of GASB 68 (see NOTE 6 for more information on GASB 68).

-The amount invested (or equity) in capital assets of \$26,671,708 is the net book value of all District capital assets of \$38,185,414 less the amount funded with outstanding debt of \$10,513,705.
+The amount invested (or equity) in capital assets of \$26,149,781 is the net book value of all District capital assets of \$40,636,821 less the amount funded with outstanding debt of \$14,487,040.
 Please refer to Note 3 for more information regarding the composition of capital assets and Note 5 for more information about the Districts debt.
-The restricted position of \$603, 184 is the amount set aside to make bond payments and for the payment of retainage held under construction contracts.
-The unrestricted balance of \$3,739.524 represents the assets available for the future use in providing utility service.
+The restricted position of \$316,402 is the amount set aside to make bond payments and for the payment of retainage held under construction contracts.
+The unrestricted balance of \$6,486,956 represents the assets available for the future use in providing utility service.